P1n3appl3/slpz/Readme.md

 # The slpz program
 You can download the the 'slpz' executable through the 'releases' on github.
 This program allows commandline compression and decompression of both files and entire directories.

+For example, the command `slpz -r --rm -x ~/Slippi/` will compress every replay in your Slippi replay directory.
+The command `slpz -r --rm -d ~/Slippi/` will decompress them.

 # The SLPZ Format